logicalclocks/hops-docs/docs/hopsml/hopsML.rst

     :scale: 50 %
     :figclass: align-center

-A machine learning pipeline is a series of processing steps that:
+A machine learning (ML) pipeline is a series of processing steps that:
-- ingests (raw) input data,
+- optionally ingests (raw) input data from external sources,
-- wrangles the input data in an ETL job (data cleaning/validation, feature extraction, etc) to output clean training data,
+- wrangles the input data in an ETL job (data cleaning/validation, feature extraction, etc) to generate clean training data,
-- trains a model (using GPUs) with the training data,
+- trains a model (using GPUs) with the clean training data,
 - validates and optimizes the model,
 - deploys the model to production,
-- monitor the model performance in production.
+- monitors model performance in production.

-HopsML pipelines are typically run as Airflow DAGs (directed acyclic graphs), written in Python.
+HopsML pipelines are written as a different programs for each stage in the pipeline, and the pipeline itself is written as a Airflow DAGs (directed acyclic graph).
+Typically all programs in the pipeline are written in Python, although Scala/Java ca be used at the ETL stage, in particular when dealing with large volumes of input data.

+For ML pipelines processing small amounts of data, developers can write a Keras/TensorFlow/PyTorch application to perform both ETL and training in a single program, although developers should be careful that the ETL stage is not so CPU intensive that GPUs cannot be fully utilized when training.
+For example, in an image processing pipeline, if the same Keras/TensorFlow/PyTorch application is used to both decode/scale/rotate images as well as train a deep neural network (DNN), the application will probably be CPU-bound or I/O bound, and GPUs will be underutilized.

+For ML pipelines processing large amounts of data, developers can write a seperate Spark or PySpark application to perform ETL and generate training data.
+When that application has completed, Airflow will then schedule a PySpark application with Keras/TensorFlow/PyTorch to train the DNN, on possibly many GPUs.
+The training data will be read from a distributed filesystem (HopsFS), and all logs, TensorBoard events, checkpoints, and the model will be written to the same distributed filesystem.
+When training has completed, Airflow can schedule a simple Python/Bash job to optimize the trained model (e.g., quantize model weights, remove batch norm layers,  shrink models for mobile devices), using either Nvidia's TensorRT library or TensorFlow's *transform_graph* utility.
+The optimized model (a .pb (protocol buffers) file in TensorFlow) can then be deployed directly from HopsFS to a model serving server (TensorFlow serving Server on Kubernetes) using a REST call on Hopsworks.
+Finally, Airflow can start a Spark Streaming job to monitor the deployed model by consuing logs for the deployed model from Kafka.

 .. _hopsml-hopsfs-pipeline.png: ../_images/hopsml-hopsfs-pipeline.png
 .. figure:: ../imgs/hopsml-hopsfs-pipeline.png